Conversion of Paul the Apostle: Pauline epistles

-The Second Epistle to the Corinthians also describes Paul's experience of revelation.
+The Second Epistle to the Corinthians also discusses Paul's experience of revelation.
 In verse 1 the NIV translation mentions "revelations from the Lord", but other translations, including the NASB, translate that phrase as "revelations of the Lord".
 The passage begins with Paul seeming to speak about another person, but very quickly he makes it clear he is speaking of himself.

 Papyrus 46 fol.
 142r is one of the earliest extant copies of this section in 2 Corinthians.

 Boasting is necessary, though it is not beneficial; but I will go on to visions and revelations of the Lord.
 I know a man in Christ, who fourteen years ago—whether in the body I do not know, or out of the body I do not know, God knows—such a man was caught up to the third heaven.
 And I know how such a man—whether in the body or apart from the body I do not know, God knows— was caught up into Paradise and heard inexpressible words, which a man is not permitted to speak.
 In behalf of such a man I will boast; but in my own behalf I will not boast, except regarding my weaknesses.
 For if I do wish to boast I will not be foolish, for I will be speaking the truth; but I refrain from this, so that no one will credit me with more than he sees in me or hears from me.